Russia pours in more troops and presses attack in the east

 If successful, the Russian offensive in what is known as the Donbas would essentially slice Ukraine in two and give President Vladimir Putin a badly needed victory following the failed attempt by Moscow’s forces to storm the capital, Kyiv, and heavier-than-expected casualties nearly two months into the war.

-The eastern cities of Kharkiv and Kramatorsk came under deadly attack, and a hospital was reported shelled in the southern town of Bashtanka.
+The eastern cities of Kharkiv and Kramatorsk came under deadly attack.
 Russia also said it struck areas around Zaporizhzhia and Dnipro west of the Donbas with missiles.
+Multiple explosions were heard early Wednesday in the southern city of Mykolaiv, the regional governor said.
+A hospital was reported shelled earlier in the nearby town of Bashtanka.

+In Mariupol, the now-devastated port city in the Donbas, Ukrainian troops said the Russian military was dropping heavy bombs to flatten what was left of a sprawling steel plant and hit a hospital where hundreds were staying.

 Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said Moscow’s forces bombarded numerous Ukrainian military sites, including troop concentrations and missile-warhead storage depots, in or near several cities or villages.
 Those claims could not be independently verified.